2cld/aur/docs/ops/README.md

 # aur ops

 There is no glory in helping ops (the plumbers of our digital age), do the work required to support and economically maintain commodity infrastructure.
 Yet that is our goal AND ultimate value proposition.
-If you understand and appreciate the contribution of the flush toilet to the success and scaleability of our current society... you'll value operations.
+If you understand and appreciate the contribution of the flush toilet to the success and scaleability of our current society... you value operations.

 ---
 ## aur - Project Charter Process